All-New Integra Pays Tribute to Old-School Acura

 While people may fret upon sharing parts with Honda cars, the truth is that it is not necessarily bad.
 Acura has only borrowed desirable ones such as cutting-edge electronic driver assists, lightweight platforms and downsized engines.
 Honda knows its own cars are great so it is making Acura evolve their concept instead of changing it.
 That evolution is mature and elegant and brings exclusive options with all that.

 Fortunately, the results are already shaping up quite well: Acura states that half of the Integra’s pre-orders come from new buyers.
 Now, while that reinvention has a strong retro flavor, that is not even its best part.
-In a way, Acura is now finding its way to true success in the luxury market by delivering performance from an efficient, detailed… definitely precise point of view.
-Doesn’t that sound familiar to you?
+In a way, Acura is now finding its way to true success in the luxury market by delivering performance from an efficient, detailed… definitely precise point of view, if you want to paraphrase Acura’s old slogan.

 Frequently asked questions